CalebGarza/Create-Performance-Task/README.md

 **Why is this project useful?**
 This project is useful because it is a resource to students that need a little extra help with organization and reduces stress by fitting all of their assignments into one GUI.
-This app has the potential to increase students performance in school.
+This app has the potential to increase students' performance in school.